luty4ng/GameKit/README.md

-### A brief Unity framework for the daily development of my independent projects
+### A Unity framework for the daily development of my independent projects

 Moudles
 - InputManager